ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 The output of the ClickHouse client shows:

-- The table’s data is stored in wide format in a specific directory on disk meaning that there will be one data file (and one mark file) per table column inside that directory.
+- The table’s data is stored in <a href="https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree/#mergetree-data-storage" target="_blank">wide format</a> in a specific directory on disk meaning that there will be one data file (and one mark file) per table column inside that directory.
 - The table has 8.87 million rows.
 - The uncompressed data size of all rows together is 733.28 MB.
 - The compressed on disk data size of all rows together is 206.94 MB.
-- The table has a primary index with 1083 entries (calles ‘marks’) and the size of the index is 96.93 KB.
+- The table has a primary index with 1083 entries (called ‘marks’) and the size of the index is 96.93 KB.
 - In total the table’s data and mark files and primary index file together take 207.07 MB on disk.